steck4/BUSCO_Phylo/README.md

-This is a modified set of scripts for the use of BUSCO in phylogenetics
+This is a modified set of scripts for the use of BUSCO in phylogenetics found here: https://gitlab.com/ezlab/busco_usecases/tree/master

 Additional scripts related to Benchmarking Universal Single-Copy Orthologs (BUSCO)